 Contact email@example.com for your coupon code.
 You must include verification by using your official email account or including ID or other documentation.

-First responders, teachers, nurses and military all get 40% off their purchases, with no item exceptions.
+First responders, teachers, nurses and military all get substantial discounts, with no item exceptions.
 You must verify your status with ID.me.

-Reebok also extends the 50% off offer to students with a verified student ID
+Reebok also extends the same discount to students with a verified student ID.

 First responders, health care professionals and educators get 10% off all purchases after verifying your employment with ID.me.